clearlinux/clear-linux-documentation/source/clear-linux/concepts/autospec-about.rst

 #. ``autospec`` detects any missed declarations in the .spec.

 #.
-If a build error occurs, ``autospec`` stops for user inspection and
+If build errors occur, ``autospec`` will scan the build log to try and detect
-   editing of control files to resolve issues.
+   the root cause.

 #.
-After user inspection, ``autospec`` creates another ``mock`` ``chroot``
-   and starts building again at Step 1.
+If ``autospec`` detects the root cause and knows how to continue, it will restart the build
+   automatically at step 1 with updated build instructions.

+#.
+Otherwise, ``autospec`` will stop the build for user inspection and editing of control files
+   to resolve the errors.
+The user resumes the process at step 1 after errors are resolved.

-Following these steps, ``autospec`` continues to rebuild the package, based on new information discovered from build failures until it has a valid .spec.
+Following these steps, ``autospec`` continues to rebuild the package, based on new information discovered from build failures, until it has a valid .spec.
 If no build errors occur, RPM packages are successfully built.

 .. _control-files: